-Bill O’Reilly Says Trump’s Wiretapping Claims Have Harmed The President Himself
+Bill O'Reilly Says Trump's Obama Wiretapping Claims Have 'Harmed The President Himself'

 However, he did open the floor up to the entire situation by saying that Trump should accept the findings of the FBI, saying the President should “embrace only facts in his pronouncements.”
 He then went on to say, “The accusation that President Obama was actively involved in harming the Trump campaign has now harmed the president himself.”

 O’Reilly may be on to something as well.
 Since these claims, many have come out to ask about the mental health of the President.
 Some from the Republican party have been against the claims he made from the beginning while others said that if true, Trump would need to be outraged as should the American people.
-However, they also claimed if false, then the random unproved accusations should also worry us.
+However, they also claimed if false, then the random unproven accusations should also worry us.

 Naturally, FOX News has been behind Trump for some time, but O’Reilly being up front about this is certainly unbiased and very accurate.
 FOX News ended up having to suspend legal analyst Andrew Napolitano indefinitely, according to the Los Angeles Times.
 The reason was over his claims that former President Obama went “outside the chain of command” in that he used a British intelligence unit to wiretap Trump.
 He offered no evidence to his claim.